bolzon/rss-reader/README.md

 ## Install and run

-Application and its dependencies run in containers, use docker-compose to execute altogether.
+Use docker-compose to execute application and its dependencies altogether.

 First go to `src/` folder and create an updated `requirements.txt` file.